Jonathan Hager House

 👻

-The Ghost Story
+The Full Story

 Jonathan Hager, a German immigrant who arrived in Philadelphia in 1736 aboard the ship Harle, built this limestone homestead in 1739 on 200 acres he purchased from Daniel Dulaney for about 30 cents an acre.
 He named the property "Hager's Fancy" and presented it to his bride Elizabeth Kershner in 1740.
 The distinctive two-and-a-half-story house features 22-inch-thick limestone walls and was built over two freshwater springs that run through the cellar at a constant 40 degrees Fahrenheit, serving as both a water source and natural refrigeration.
 Hager founded the town of Elizabethtown (later Hagerstown) in 1762, served in the French and Indian War, and was the first German-born American elected to the Maryland Colonial Legislature.
-He died tragically on November 6, 1775, crushed by a wooden roof beam while supervising construction of the German Reformed Church he had donated land for.
+He died on November 6, 1775, crushed by a wooden roof beam while supervising construction of the German Reformed Church he had donated land for.

 The house passed through the Rohrer family (relatives of the Hagers) until Michael Hammond purchased it in 1813.
-The Hammond era brought unspeakable tragedy - four of Michael and Catherine Hammond's grown children died within a three-month period in 1844, likely from an epidemic, along with three infant children and other family members who perished between 1838 and 1844.
+The Hammond era brought unspeakable tragedy -- four of Michael and Catherine Hammond's grown children died within a three-month period in 1844, likely from an epidemic, along with three infant children and other family members who perished between 1838 and 1844.
 The Civil War-era Downin family later occupied the house.
 At least 13 people are documented to have died within these walls over its 280-year history.

-Forbes has named the Jonathan Hager House the most haunted place in Maryland, and the reported paranormal activity is extensive.
-The nursery is the most active location - a cradle and rocking chair rock on their own, temperatures rise and fall without explanation, and during a ghost tour a woman fainted there.
+Forbes has named the Jonathan Hager House the most haunted place in Maryland, and the reported activity is extensive.
+The nursery is the most active location -- a cradle and rocking chair rock on their own, temperatures rise and fall without pattern, and during a ghost tour a woman fainted there.
 Visitors report an overwhelming feeling of dread and sudden temperature drops in this room.
 A corn-cob doll mysteriously moves to different locations throughout the house, believed to be manipulated by the spirits of the Downin children, who are also blamed for turning off lights and causing cameras to malfunction.

 Researched from 8 verified sources including historical records, local archives, and paranormal research organizations.
 Learn about our research process.